IS THERE GLUTEN IN CONVERSATION HEARTS?

 Brach’s Conversation Hearts go hand in hand with Valentine’s Day.
 Before you profess your love with a “UR HOT”, find out about Brach’s Conversation Hearts gluten-free ingredients and what Brach’s has to say about processing these coveted candies.

 I spoke with Kaelyn at Ferrara Candy Company (Ferrara owns Brach’s).
-Kaelyn informed me that Brach’s Conversation Hearts are gluten-free.
+Kaelyn informed me that all Brach’s Conversation Hearts are gluten-free.
+Ferrara products contain only Corn Gluten.
 I did ask her how this was determined, and she told me Ferrara identifies gluten-free products as those without gluten ingredients along with the product being processed in a facility that does not contain gluten.
 The following Brach’s Conversation Hearts do not contain any form of gluten in their ingredients:

 - Large Conversation Hearts